The information in this article applies to:

 Note: When an image is imported, it will be in the Back Drawing Group allowing you the ability to draw on top of it using the Chief Architect tools.

-You can change the Drawing Group of an imported image by first selecting the imported image, and then selecting the View Drawing Order Edit Tools edit button on the Edit Toolbar.
+You can change the Drawing Group of an imported picture by first selecting the imported picture file, and then selecting the View Drawing Order Edit Tools edit button on the Edit Toolbar.

 To import a PDF file

-- Open a new plan and select File> Import> Import PDF from the menu.
+- Create a New Plan and select File> Import> Import PDF from the menu.